msr-ds3/nyctransit/notes/20180711/README.md

-Add cleaned versions of work from yesterday.
+Add cleaned versions of initial work on the subway data here.

 Organize things so that any data files you use are in the `data/` at the top of the repo, and reference those files with relative paths in your code.